These apple crumble muffins are soft and moist, packed with fresh apple chunks, topped with a buttery cinnamon crumble, and a simple glaze.

 Instructions

-Preheat an oven to 180c (350f) and prep a 12-cup muffin pan with paper liners.
+Preheat your oven to 180°C (350°F) and line a 12-cup muffin pan with paper liners.

 Make the crumble topping